-- ➤ If the A# appears on 1-800 system, record the information on the recording in the client's file. - ➤ If A# does NOT appear but Applicant maintains that she had contact with immigration authorities, we must do a FBI background check with fingerprints prior to proceeding.
+- > If the A# appears, record the information in the applicant's file. - If A# does NOT appear but Applicant maintains that he/she had contact with immigration authorities, we must do a FOIA or FBI background check prior to proceeding.
 STOP.